Temple of the Tooth

-Bhikkhus of the two particular chapters, the Malwathu chapters and Asgiri chapters, conduct daily worship in the inner chamber of the temple.
+Bhikkhus of two particular chapters, the Malwathu chapter and the Asgiri chapter, conduct daily worship in the inner chamber of the temple.
 Rituals are performed three times daily: at dawn, at noon and in the evenings.
 On Wednesdays, there is a symbolic bathing of the relic with a herbal preparation made from scented water and fragrant flowers called Nanumura Mangallaya; this holy water is believed to contain healing powers and is distributed to those present.

-The temple sustained damage from bombings by Janatha Vimukthi Peramuna in 1989, and by the Liberation Tigers of Tamil Eelam in 1998.
-However, it was fully restored each time.
+The Kandy Esala Perahera, is conducted annually to pay homage to the Sacred Tooth Relic.

 History

-After the Maha parinirvana of Gautama Buddha, according to the legend, the tooth relic was preserved in Kalinga and smuggled to the island by Princess Hemamali and her husband, Prince Dantha on the instructions of her father King Guhasiva.
+After the Maha parinirvana of Gautama Buddha, according to the legend, the tooth relic was preserved in Kalinga.
+When kingdom Kalinga was attacked, brought to the island by Princess Hemamali and her brother, Prince Dantha on the instructions of their father King Guhasiva.
 Hemmamali hid the relic in her hair on the way to the island.
-They landed on the island in Lankapattana during the reign of Sirimeghavanna of Anuradhapura (301-328) and handed over the tooth relic.
+They landed on the island in Lankapattana during the reign of Sirimeghavanna of Anuradhapura (301–328) and handed over the tooth relic.
 The king enshrined it in Meghagiri Vihara (present day Isurumuniya) in Anuradhapura.
-Safeguarding the relic was the responsibility of the monarch from then, therefore over the years, the custodianship of relic came to symbolize the right to rule the island.
+Safeguarding the relic was the responsibility of the monarch from then, therefore over the years, the custodianship of the relic came to symbolize the right to rule the island.
 Therefore, reigning monarchs built the tooth relic temples quite close to their royal residences, as was the case during the times of the Anuradhapura Kingdom, Kingdom of Polonnaruwa, and Kingdom of Dambadeniya.
 During the era of the Kingdom of Gampola, the relic was housed in Niyamgampaya Vihara.
 It is reported in the messenger poems such as Hamsa, Gira, and Selalihini that the temple of tooth relic was situated within the city of Sri Jayawardenepura Kotte when the Kingdom of Kotte was established there.

 During the reign of Dharmapala of Kotte, the relic was moved and was hidden in Delgamuwa Vihara, Ratnapura, in a grinding stone.
 It was brought to Kandy by Hiripitiye Diyawadana Rala and Devanagala Rathnalankara Thera.
 King Vimaladharmasuriya I built a two-storey building to deposit the tooth relic and the building is now gone.
 In 1603 when the Portuguese kingdom invaded Kandy, it was carried to Meda Mahanuwara in Dumbara.
 It was recovered in the time of Rajasinha II and it has been reported that he reinstated the original building or built a new temple.
 The present-day temple of the tooth was built by Vira Narendra Sinha.
 The octagonal Paththirippuwa and moat were added during the reign of Sri Vikrama Rajasinha.
 The royal architect Devendra Moolacharya is credited with building the Paththirippuwa.
 Originally it was used by the king for recreational activities and later it was offered to the tooth relic, it now houses the temple's library.